 If you are allergic to latex, your symptoms will be treated.
-There is no cure for a latex allerov.
+There is no cure for a latex allergy.
 Once you have this allergy, you will need to avoid using latex products.

-How can I prevent a latex allergy?
+How can I prevent an allergic reaction?

-Report any symptoms of a latex allergy that occur to your manager immediately.
-If you already know that you are allergic to latex, please tell your manager and you will be provided with gloves and other products that do not contain latex.
+Report any symptoms of a latex alleray to your manager immediately.
+If you already know that you are allergic to latex, please tell your manager and you will be provided with gloves and other products that do not contain latex